-Usability tests with five users can be finished in half of a working day with minimal resources.
-Tests typically require no more than five to seven users, unless the tasks are complex and involve several parties collaborating simultaneously to complete the test.
-Tests are often performed with extensive equipment, including full usability labs with cameras, eye tracking software, and one-way mirrors.
-However, this is not strictly necessary.
+Usability tests with 5 users can be finished in half a working day with minimal resources.
+Tests typically require no more than 5-7 users, unless the tasks are complex and involve several parties collaborating simultaneously to complete the test.
+Tests are often performed with extensive equipment, including full usability labs with cameras, eye-tracking software, and one-way mirrors (although this is not strictly necessary).

-Context of the task (e.g., “You are thinking of buying a car.”)
+Context of the task (“You are thinking of buying a car.”).

-Description of task (e.g., “You would like to compare prices of various cars.”)
+A description of task ("You would like to compare prices of various cars.”).